Edouard94/Parasite18SAmplicons-Analysis/Analyse_Steps.md

+This document is providing the different steps used to analyse sequenced amplicons of potentially entomopathogenic microsporida and protists.
+The amplicons were amplified with different set of primers found in the pr2‐primers database (Vaulot et al., 'Pr2‐primer') and sequenced with a MinION sequencer, a R.9 flowcell and the kits EXP-NBD104/SQK-LSK109.

 # Check if guppy_basecaller is already installed in your machine

 Install guppy on a Linux machine (<https://community.nanoporetech.com/docs/prepare/library_prep_protocols/Guppy-protocol/v/gpb_2003_v1_revan_14dec2018/linux-guppy>).
 Depending on whether we are running the basecalling on CPU GPU, we will need to choose an appropriate Guppy package.